 Note that firearms offenses are usually deportable, so aliens have to be especially careful about following gun laws.

-Arrested for a gun crime in Nevada?
-Contact our Las Vegas criminal defense attorneys for a FREE consultation.
+Arrested for a gun crime?
+Contact our Las Vegas criminal defense attorneys for a free consultation.
 We may be able to get the charge reduced or dismissed and save your gun rights.

-Learn more in our firearms crimes main page.
+Learn more at our firearms crimes main page.